LeTurtleSoftware/LeTurtleBot/README.md

 # LeTurtleBot

-Let count some Traps Addicts (Daniela)
+non politically correct bot to do some weird stuff (Daniela)